-An OICC assessment call is held with the following public health stakeholders: epidemiology and laboratory representatives from Alberta, Saskatchewan and Manitoba, Health Canada, the Canadian Food Inspection Agency (CFIA), and the Public Health Agency of Canada (PHAC).
+An OICC assessment call is held with the following public health stakeholders: epidemiology representatives from British Columbia, Alberta, and Ontario, Health Canada, the Canadian Food Inspection Agency (CFIA), and the Public Health Agency of Canada (PHAC), including NESP and NML.

 The following is reported on the call: